Embotics/Scenarios/Deploy-Kubernetes-Cluster-vSphere-Kubeadm/README.md

 ## Install the plug-in workflow step package

 Go to [Embotics GitHub / Plug-in Workflow-Steps](https://github.com/Embotics/Plug-in-Workflow-Steps) and clone or download the repository.
-Then using your local version of the repo, install the Kubernetes plug-in workflow step package (located in the `k8s` directory), which contains a plug-in workflow step to add the deployed Kubernetes cluster to vCommander’s inventory as a managed system.
+Then using your local version of the repo, install the Kubernetes plug-in workflow step package (located in the `k8s` directory), which contains a plug-in workflow step to add the deployed Kubernetes cluster to vCommander’s inventory as a cloud account.
 The completion workflows in this scenario reference this plug-in step.

 To learn how to download and install workflow plug-in steps, see [Adding Workflow Plug-In Steps](https://docs.embotics.com/commander/Using-Plug-In-WF-Steps.htm#Adding).